RichardDShipman/N_Glycopeptide_Finder/README.md

 1. The script assumes well-formatted FASTA input files.
 2. Only N-linked glycosylation sequons are detected (no O-linked or other modifications).

+## Merging CSV Files

+The script includes a function to merge all CSV files from a specified directory into a single CSV file.
+This can be useful for consolidating the results of multiple digestions into one file for easier analysis.

 ## License

 This script is released under the MIT License.